FAQs Reading/Math/French Buddies Program

 1. How do I add hours?

-Please check the volunteer portal.
+Please check the link here.

 2. My parent/buddy isn’t responding.
 What should I do?

-Volunteers must use all communication channels—email, call, and text.
+Volunteers must use all communication channels -- email, call, and text.
 If you’ve tried all of these and still haven’t received a response, please contact Virgilio so he can follow up with the parent.

 3. Can I ask a library staff where my buddy is?